George William Lemon

 The Reverend George William Lemon (1726 – 4 October 1797) was the author of an early etymological dictionary of the English language, published in 1783.

 Lemon graduated from Queens' College, Cambridge, in 1748.
 He was Rector of Geytonthorpe, Vicar of East Walton, Norfolk from 1755, and master of Norwich School from 1769 to 1778.
+He also held the living of Mundham St Peter and St Ethelbert, and also Seething, however he was never instituted to them.

 Lemon married Elizabeth Young (1735 – 25 September 1804) on 31 May 1760.
 Both are buried in East Walton.

 English Etymology (1783)

 Lemon considered the English language as founded on six older idioms: